What’s the secret to living a long, healthy life? One of earth’s oldest tree species could have the answer to this age-old question.

 Too many free radicals create oxidative stress, which can have a particularly negative effect on the brain.
 The brain becomes overwhelmed.
 Over time, this accelerates aging and contributes to neurodegenerative diseases.

-World-renowned neurologist Dr. Dale Bredesen has spent three decades researching changes that happen in the brain that can lead to neurodegenerative conditions such as Alzheimer’s.
-His New York Times Best-seller, The End of Azheimer’s, identified oxidative stress as one of the key factors that lead to the disease.
+World-renowned neurologist Dr. Dale Bredesen has spent three decades researching changes that happen in the brain.
+His New York Times Best-seller, The End of Azheimer’s, identified oxidative stress as one of the key factors that contribute to declining brain health.

 How to Reduce Oxidative Stress